 While Trello does not have subtasks, they do have checklists, which Unito will fully sync to other checklists or subtasks.

 Unito syncs Asana subtasks, but only one level deep - we don't replicate the full infinite subtask structure.

-JIRA supports one-level deep subtasks.
-They are synced with other tools supporting one-level deep subtasks (e.g. Asana)* and tools that support infinite-level deep subtasks (e.g. Wrike).
+JIRA supports only one-level deep subtasks.
+They are synced with other tools supporting one-level deep subtasks (e.g. Asana) and tools that support infinite-level deep subtasks (e.g. Wrike).